The First Two Years

 The Remaining Years

-The degree of doctor of philosophy is awarded to students who have demonstrated their mastery of the basic techniques of mathematics and their ability to do independent research.
+The doctor of philosophy (PhD) is awarded to students who have demonstrated their mastery of the basic techniques of mathematics and their ability to do independent research.
 The former is tested in the qualifying examination, the latter in the dissertation.
 The dissertation, however, is the more important of the two.

 The University requires a minimum of two years’ academic residence (16 four-credit courses).
 On the other hand, the PhD usually takes four to five years.